 Concorde was developed at the East Malling Research Station in the UK, in the 1970s.
-It is a cross betweeen Conference and Doyenne du Comice.
 The heritage and flavor of Concorde makes it one of the best multi-purpose and dessert quality pears available today.

 Crossing: Conference x Doyenne du Comice

 Blossom: self-fertile, but in practice it performs much better if there is a compatible pollinator nearby